why does sleep feel so fast?

 Does Sleep Feel Longer When We Dream?

-Getting to bed early can bring about a new day much faster.
+Going to bed early can bring about a new day much faster.
 It depends on whether you enjoyed enough restful sleep and what sleep stages dominate your time in bed.
-Just remember that an hour asleep or an hour awake both contain sixty minutes, regardless of how it feels.